top of page

 Excellent Architecture – Conceptual Architecture

-Living Memorial Sanctuary and Chapel for Maya Communities and Guatemalan Refugees: Hydro-Regenerative Vessel Architecture for Cultural Healing and Reconciliation
+Living Memorial Sanctuary and Chapel for Maya Communities and Guatemalan Refugees: Hydro-Regenerative Biocultural Vessel Architecture for Cultural Healing and Reconciliation.

 2024